jenamis/final-project/README.md

 - Which properties of a compound’s structure are relevant to include as features in a machine learning model to predict the optimal LCMS method for compound analysis?
 - Can a machine learning model be developed that has sufficiently high accuracy, precision, and sensitivity for predicting optimal LCMS method for compound analysis?
 - Which machine learning model will perform best for predicting optimal LCMS method for compound analysis?

-## Database
-A relational database (RDS) was created in Amazon Web Services (AWS), and connected to pgAdmin14.
-This Postgres database is hosted on the cloud, which can be accessed by anyone with credentials using pgAdmin14.
-[Data was cleaned by Pandas](https://github.com/jenamis/purifAI/blob/main/database/clean_dataset.ipynb), and stored in AWS S3 bucket.
-We call the data from RDS by using SQLAlchemy.
-[Here is the database diagram](https://github.com/jenamis/purifAI/blob/main/database/DBD%20Diagram.png).

 ## Machine Learning Model
 Python scripts with Pandas in Jupyter Notebook were used to test the performance of supervised machine learning (ML) models using the following algorithms and resampling methods: